 If you want to see a family member close to the finish line and don’t have finish-line passes, which need to be secured ahead of time, we strongly encourage people to stay on the west side of Columbus Circle.
 Also, it’s easy to shoot up Broadway to meet runners as they come out at 72nd and 86th Streets

 The Shops at Columbus Circle

 Our pick for the best public indoor space: The Shops at Columbus Circle.
 You have beautiful sight lines of all the runners coming up Central Park South.
-You can go to the new Bluebird London, grab a bite to eat, and still see the race and feel like you’re part of it.
 Plus, if the weather is poor, it’s a great place to escape the elements.

 New York Running Company by JackRabbit